Dried Fruit: A Pantry Staple Begging to Be Explored

-Dried fruit is basically Mother Nature’s fruit snack and is amazing in sweet and savory dishes.
+Dried fruit is the equivalent of Mother Nature’s fruit snacks and is amazing in both sweet and savory dishes.
 Did you know that the recommended daily serving of fruit for a 2,000-calorie diet is 2 cups?
 It’s true!
-I’m 100% sure I am not eating my quota and I’m betting that you may not be either, but there is no easier way to eat your share than by nibbling on dried fruit.
+I’m 100% sure I am not eating my quota and I’m betting that you may not be either, but there is no easier way to eat your share than by nibbling on dried fruit from California.

 What are the benefits of dried fruit?

 - Easy to prepare with little or no waste.